John I, Lord of Polanen

 John I, Lord of Polanen (c.
-1285 – 26 September 1342) was Lord of Polanen, Lord of De Lek and Lord of Breda.
+1285 – 26 September 1342) was Lord of Polanen, and Lord of De Lek.

 Life

 John was a son of Philips III van Duivenvoorde (?-c.
 1308) and Elisabeth van Vianen.
+Philips got the fief Polanen in Monster, South Holland in 1295.
+This was made inheritable by sons and daughters.
+John had a sister Kerstine and a bastard brother Willem van Duvenvoorde.

 Lord of Polanen

 Upon the death of his father, John I became Lord of Polanen Castle.
 In his early years, John got help from his uncle Diederik van der Wale.
+In 1311 John got possession of a windmill in Monster.
+In the early 1320s he got possession of tithes in Monster, Delft, Maasland, and Schipluiden.
+The help of his half-brother helped John a lot.
+In 1326, he got the lordships of Krimpen aan de Merwede, Krimpen aan den IJssel, Ouderkerk, and Zuidbroek in pawn.

 Lord of Heemskerk

 In 1327 John bought Oud Haerlem Castle and the lordships (ambachtsheerlijkheden) of Heemskerk and Castricum.
 The price was only 100 pounds.